Befitting Chile's advanced position in Latin America, in the

 are only irregularly active, so keeping current on DX news in

 necessary to catch them during a period of activity.
-LAND OF GLACIERS
+About 400 miles south of Santiago is Temuco, in the heart of what

 The southern third of Chile, below Puerto Montt, is a sparsely